people

 Email: mrugg@utdallas.edu

-Dr Rugg’s principal research interests are in the cognitive neuroscience of human memory, and how and why memory is affected as we age and as a result of disease, especially diseases of old age.
+Dr Rugg’s principal research interests are in the cognitive neuroscience of human memory, and how and why memory is affected as we age and because of disease, especially diseases of old age.
 He uses functional neuroimaging, electroencephalography and transcranial magnetic stimulation to identify the neural regions and the patterning of their functional activity that allow memories to be acquired and retrieved.
 His research addresses fundamental questions about how we learn and remember, and translational issues such as identifying people most at risk of developing disorders of memory in later life.
-Currently funded research projects focus of the neural mechanisms of memory encoding and retrieval, and on the brain basis of individual differences in memory function across the lifespan.
+Currently funded research projects focus on the neural bases of individual differences in memory function across the lifespan, and the utility of metrics of functional brain activity as predictors of future cognitive decline in older adults.

 research scientists